ericom-gideon/docs/docs/apps/how_to_utilize_a_cdn_with_ninefold.md

-page_title: How To Utilize A CDN With Ninefold (S3 And CloudFront)
+page_title: How To Utilize a CDN With Ninefold (AWS S3 And CloudFront)
 page_description: Knowledge base article to instruct users how they can implement a CDN with Ninefold Rails hosting.
-page_keywords: rails CDN Cloudfront s3 assets
+page_keywords: rails CDN Cloudfront s3 assets AWS Amazon

 ## How to utilize a CDN